henry2004y/vlasiator_manual/index.md

 In the implementation, the 6 phase space dimensions (3 regular space, 3 velocity space dimensions, i.e. "3D3V") are treated independently.
 This is known as the Strang-splitting approach.
 There are three terms in Vlasov equation: the time-derivative, the spatial derivative (which is called *translation*), and the velocity derivative (which is called *acceleration*).
 Translation and acceleration are performed consecutively.
 For each dimension, transport in the $(x_i,v_{xi})$ subspace forms a linear shear of the distribution, as illustrated in Figure 1.

 \figenv{Figure 1: Illustration of the elementary semi-Lagrangian shear step that underlies the Vlasiator Vlasov solver.
 Phase space density information from adjacent cells in the update direction is assembled into a linear pencil structure.
 An interpolating polynomial is reconstructed with the phase space densities as control points.
 This polynomial is translated, and the resulting target phase space values are evaluated at the cell coordinates and written back into the phase space datastructure.
-Courtesy of Urs Ganse.}{/assets/img/semilag2.png}{width:50%;border: 1px solid red;}
+Courtesy of Urs Ganse.}{/assets/img/semilag2.png}{width:100%;border: 1px solid red;}

 In a similar way, the acceleration update profits from the structure of the electromagnetic forces acting on the particles.
-In the nonrelativistic Vlasov equation, the action of the Lorentz force $\mathbf{F}_l = q_\alpha (\mathbf{E}+\mathbf{v}\times\mathbf{B})$ transforms the phase space distribution inside one simulation time step ∆t like a solid rotator in velocity space: the magnetic field causes a gyration of the distribution function by the Larmor motion
+In the nonrelativistic Vlasov equation, the action of the Lorentz force $\mathbf{F}_l = q_\alpha (\mathbf{E}+\mathbf{v}\times\mathbf{B})$ transforms the phase space distribution inside one simulation time step $\Delta t$ like a solid rotator in velocity space: the magnetic field causes a gyration of the distribution function by the Larmor motion
 $$
 \frac{\partial \mathbf{v}}{\partial t} = q_\alpha \mathbf{v}\times\mathbf{B}
 $$